Use Limecraft Subtitle Editor to create subtitles for your video in minutes. We focus on the basics to keep the complexity of subtitle editing low.

 When you open the Subtitle Editor for a clip which has no subtitles yet, you’ll see a window similar to the one below:

 In cases where the audio and the quality of the speaker are good enough, you can take a shortcut using automated subtitling.
-However, this article focuses on manually creating the subtitles from scratch, so click ‘SKIP‘.
-The right side of the screen changes.
+For now we’ll focus on manually creating the subtitles from scratch, so click ‘SKIP‘.
+Automatic subtitling is explained at the end of this article.

 Create your first subtitle